 Figure 6.
 Atmospheric measurements in schoolyard and car exhaust

 The results of the questionnaire from outreach class is shown in Table.7.
 As a result, a large number of students indicated that their interest in the environment and science was promoted, and none were not.
-Because the elementary students had not learnt about the composition of air and how to measure gases , so it be seen that the majority understood the lecture, although some students stated that it was a little difficult for them to understand.
+Because the elementary students had not learnt about the composition of air and how to measure gases , so it can be seen that the majority understood the lecture, although some students stated that it was a little difficult for them to understand.
 Some of the free-response statements from the questionnaire are shown below.
 It is clear that the students took the lecture seriously.

 ・I was surprised that the concentration of PM2.5 was high even in Kamijima Town, which I thought was clean.